Henry Lyster Jameson: Early life

+Natal, 1902-8

-After developing pulmonary tuberculosis, he went to South Africa in 1902.
-Here he married Millicent Lucy Parker at Krugersdorp.
+After developing pulmonary tuberculosis, he went to South Africa in 1902 to take up a position with the Transvaal Education Department.
+He worked as a school inspector setting up schools in concentration camps to anglicise the Boers following their defeat in the Second Boer War.
+He he married Millicent Lucy Parker at Krugersdorp.
 He worked for the Natal Education Department and later was professor of Biology the Transvaal Technical Institute in Johannesburg.
-However when the Institute – renamed the Transvaal University College – was reorganised in 1908, Jameson's post was abolished and he returned to England.
+However when the Institute – renamed the Transvaal University College – was reorganised in 1908.
+Jameson was unable to attract sufficient students to his courses and his post was abolished and he then returned to England.

+England 1908-1922

+On return to England in 1908 he had a post with the Board of Education and was elected a Fellow of the Royal Zoological Society later that year.

 Back in England from 1914 he was employed as a civil servant for Board of Agriculture and Fisheries.
 He quickly set up the Fisheries Experimental Station at West Mersea.